CARNIVORE DIET

 Carbs

 Carbs (short for carbohydrates) are one of the three primary macronutrients that provide energy to the body.
 However, on the carnivore diet, carbs are eliminated completely, as the diet focuses solely on animal-based foods.
-Unlike the traditional high-carb diets, the carnivore diet advocates for a high protein and fat intake, allowing the body to shift from burning carbs for fuel to burning fat instead.
+Unlike traditional high-carb diets, the carnivore diet advocates for a high protein and fat intake, allowing the body to shift from burning carbs for fuel to burning fat instead.
 Carbs are found in plant-based foods like grains, vegetables, and fruits, and can cause blood sugar spikes and crashes.
-By cutting out carbs, the carnivore diet helps stabilise blood sugar levels, improve mental clarity, and promote fat loss through a process known as ketosis, where the body uses fat for energy instead of carbohydrates.
+By cutting out carbs, the carnivore diet helps stabilize blood sugar levels, improve mental clarity, and promote fat loss through a process known as ketosis, where the body uses fat for energy instead of carbohydrates.

 Carnivore Flu

 Carnivore Flu refers to the temporary flu-like symptoms some people experience when transitioning to the carnivore diet.
 As your body shifts from burning carbs to burning fat for fuel, it may go through a period of adjustment.
 During this time, you may experience headaches, fatigue, irritability, and digestive discomfort.
 This is due to the body’s adaptation to ketosis, a state where fat becomes the primary energy source instead of carbohydrates.
 While carnivore flu can be uncomfortable, it’s usually short-lived, typically lasting anywhere from a few days to a couple of weeks.
 Staying hydrated, ensuring adequate electrolyte intake, and allowing your body time to adjust can help ease symptoms.
-Once the body has fully adapted, many people
+Once the body has fully adapted, many people find that their energy levels stabilize, and they experience enhanced mental clarity, fat-burning, and overall well-being.

 Electrolytes